Climate and Average Weather Year Round in Wichita Kansas, United States

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

-The average hourly wind speed in Wichita experiences mild seasonal variation over the course of the year.
+The average hourly wind speed in Wichita experiences significant seasonal variation over the course of the year.

-The windier part of the year lasts for 3.6 months, from February 8 to May 26, with average wind speeds of more than 6.0 miles per hour.
-The windiest day of the year is April 4, with an average hourly wind speed of 7.0 miles per hour.
+The windier part of the year lasts for 3.5 months, from February 8 to May 26, with average wind speeds of more than 11.2 miles per hour.
+The windiest month of the year in Wichita is April, with an average hourly wind speed of 12.6 miles per hour.

 The calmer time of year lasts for 8.4 months, from May 26 to February 8.
-The calmest day of the year is August 7, with an average hourly wind speed of 5.1 miles per hour.
+The calmest month of the year in Wichita is August, with an average hourly wind speed of 9.7 miles per hour.